sclarkstone/Milestone3/README.md

 * Use side by side cards to show each ending rather then a table display on home and search pages.
 * Add a is_logged_in function to do a check first for pages that required it.
 If not logged in send to login page.

+### Third mentor review
+After the third review with my mentor some recommendations for improvements were made.
+I carried out these recommendations, they are detailed below.

+* add a fixed height to the cards and card images so they are all the same size
+* Add verticle clamp to the title on home and search pages so that if it is longer then the fixed width of the card it will not overflow.
+* Add the date and rating to the home and search cards
+* add padding to footer
+* make the image URL field on add new adding form optional and have a default image if url not added

 ### Bugs

 * On the add new ending page i was unable to click or tab to the ending_image field.
 On inspection i found that i had ending_name in the label for.
 Once i corrected this to ending_image it worked as expected.